Augusta ME: Living History In Maine’s Capital City

 EAT: Locals Recommend

 Locals also love Liberal Cup, a microbrewery.
-Also, Oak Table, and the brand new State Lunch (which also serves dinner and is winning raves).
+Also, Oak Table & Barand State Lunch (which also serves dinner and wins raves).

 STAY: Hampton Inn or Homewood Suites

-Comfy, updated, and though a chain hotels, the best places to stay in town.
+Comfy, updated, and though chain hotels, the best places to stay in town.

 Combine your Augusta getaway with a stay in the mill/shoe factory towns of Lewiston-Auburn ME.